These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Gov. Larry Hogan announced a statewide stay-at-home order after Maryland reported 1,400 coronavirus cases.

-The order, which goes into effect March 30 at 8 p.m., restricts residents from leaving their homes except to visit grocery stores and pharmacies, to seek medical attention or to exercise.
+The order, which went into effect March 30 at 8 p.m., restricts residents from leaving their homes except to visit grocery stores and pharmacies, to seek medical attention or to exercise.

 Hogan’s order also limited gatherings to no more than 10 people.